• About Us

 No Payment Necessary

-HFFA members receive a scholarship to cover up to 100% of the cost of a CSA share.
-People in a position to make a financial contribution are welcome to do so, but not required.
+HFFA members receive a scholarship to cover up to 100% of the cost of a CSA share, based on need.

 Members who elect to use their SNAP benefits towards their CSA can do so at any time.
 Contact us for details on how to use your EBT card to help cover the cost of your produce.